 Watch Americans tell entertaining and illuminating personal stories

 Anwar Newton is car-jacked in Phoenix, Arizona, and ends up driving the would-be car thief around the city, realizing the thief is having a mental health crisis.
-Both men are black, and when the police arrive, the car owner wonders if he's endangered the other man by involving them.
+Both men are Black men, and when the police arrive, the car owner wonders if he's endangered the other man by involving them.

 Bookmark this article and watch the shows below or tune in live 5 p.m.
 PT/8 p.m.
-ET on the Storytellers Project's Facebook page or YouTube channel June 25, July 9, July 23, Aug.
-6, Aug.
-20 and Sept.
-3. This page will be updated with the latest shows.
+ET on the Storytellers Project's Facebook page or YouTube channel Sept.
+17, Sept.
+24, Oct.
+1, Oct.
+22, Oct.
+29, Nov.
+19 and Dec.
+15. This page will be updated with the latest shows at the bottom.

 Newton's story was featured April 30 under the show's theme of "Belonging" and can be viewed below.

-For the shows, organizers have hand-picked the best stories from more than 1,000.
+For the shows, organizers have hand-picked the best stories from more than 1,000 and new stories.
 During each show, five Americans from across the country tell true, first-person stories that affirm our most deeply held values – hope, perseverance, compassion and love while sharing them from their homes.
 Megan Finnerty, Storytellers Project founder and director, serves as emcee.

 WATCH: Stories about growing up